awsdocs/amazon-athena-user-guide/doc_source/notebooks-spark-getting-started.md

 You can use [workgroups](manage-queries-control-costs-with-workgroups.md) in Athena to group users, teams, applications, or workloads, and to track costs\.
 To use Apache Spark in Amazon Athena, you create an Amazon Athena workgroup that uses a Spark engine\.

+**Note**
+Apache Spark enabled workgroups can use the Athena notebook editor, but not the Athena query editor\.
+Only Athena SQL workgroups can use the Athena query editor\.

 **To create a Spark enabled workgroup in Athena**

 1. Open the Athena console at [https://console\.aws\.amazon\.com/athena/](https://console.aws.amazon.com/athena/home)